janvi-jagtap/Projects/README.md

 # Welcome to my projects
 This is a list of all the projects I've completed so far including a summary for each one

+## Bellman-Ford
+A project where I practiced implementing the Bellman-Ford Algorithm in sequential and parallel programming using the Forkjoin Framework

 ## Chatbot
 This is a chatbot where you can converse with a doctor chatbot and you can save your conversations.